sleekslush/github-init/README.md

 # The GitHub init script you've been waiting for

 ## Configuration
 First thing's first.
-You'll need to set a git config value that sets your username.
+You'll need to add a git config value that sets your GitHub username.

     $ git config --global github.user YOUR_GITHUB_USERNAME